Ajax23/PoreMS/docs/_sources/process.rst.txt

 An effort, that is adverse for highly scalable systems.
 The optimization itself will be discussed in the subsequent sections.
 A convenient by-product of the implemented optimization is the ability to carve out the cristobalite crystal in every orientational axis with an arbitrary pore shape not being limited to a cylindrical shape.

 Once the surface is prepared and binding sites are determined, it is possible to attach molecules on the surface using implemented functions that automatically rotate the groups towards the central axis of the pore on the inside and orient them perpendicular to the surface on the outside.
-The molecules have to be defined using said molecule builder.
+The molecules must be defined using said molecule builder.

-At the end the system is finalized by saturating empty bonds with hydrogen, creating silanol groups, calculating the excess charge and positionally centering the pore system.
+At the end the system is finalized by saturating empty bonds with hydrogen, creating silanol groups, calculating the excess charge and positionally centring the pore system.

 Store class
 -----------